kuntashov/redmine-bundle-uat/README.md

 ### Notes

 * You may debug your Redmine through remote debug [like this (RubyMine Jetbrains example)](https://www.jetbrains.com/ruby/help/remote-debugging.html)
-* Not all plugins use DCVS to hosting there code, thats why we nee script redmine-plugins.sh to get it from web
+* Not all plugins use DVCS for its code, that's why we need script redmine-plugins.sh to get it from web
-* Some plugins ar commercial and need to be set in .gitignore after wget from web
+* Some plugins are commercial and need to be set in .gitignore after wget from web

 ## Русский